billboos/boos-group-website/content/opportunities/_index.md

 Unfortunately, Berkeley does not offer any formal fee waivers for international students.
 However, if you are an international student who cannot afford to pay the application fee, you may upload a single PDF file containing a complete transcript (unofficial is fine), a [personal statement](https://grad.berkeley.edu/admissions/apply/personal-statement/), a [statement of purpose](https://grad.berkeley.edu/admissions/apply/statement-purpose/), and a cover letter briefly explaining your need for an application fee waiver to [this web portal](https://berkeley.app.box.com/f/c2b9d675604e47b7a8adfd96ae2da428) by November 1, 2022 (one month ahead of Berkeley's official application deadline of December 1).
 Students whose applications are very strongly competitive will be contacted and asked to provide a full application, including reference letters, by the December 1 deadline, and the application fee will be paid by the Boos research group.

-We have finished evaluating applications for the open Ph.D. student position in the Climate Dynamics group and won’t be admitting more students this cycle.
-There will be a similar opening next year, with a start date in Fall 2024 and application deadline in late 2023.

 [//]: # (Due to the number of inquiries, I cannot reply to individual requests concerning graduate admissions; I plan to arrange phone or video calls with a subset of candidates after reviewing applications.)